 Getting Around Nusa Islands

 Because of its small size, Nusa Ceningan is also easy to get around on foot.
-Scooters are available for rent, but cost a few dollars more per day than on mainland Bali and Lembongan.
+Scooters are available for rent, but cost a few dollars more per day than on mainland Bali spots (like Canggu) or Nusa Lembongan.
 There are very few cars on Ceningan.
 Hired rides will most likely require you hopping on the back of someone’s scooter.

 As mentioned before, getting around Nusa Penida is no easy feat.
 We highly recommend hiring a driver to get around Penida Island.